guimachiavelli/01/src/text/orgone-land.md

-simply imagine the skies clear, blowing air out of your mouth with gold energy will help accelerate the process.
-You have more power than you realize.
-The radionic enhancement with bio-resonance comes from my sister site;

 Orgone does more than just change the weather, it actually changes the dimensions vibrationally so that negative events like acts of terror, do not happen.
 This is high level magic or the secret if you like that better.
 Quantum changes within the matrix occur when we project and maintain high energy states.

- Chemtrails seem to just dissapear rather than be nuetralized in a more alchemical sense;